 PG | | Crime, Film-Noir, Thriller

-A psychotic socialite confronts a pro tennis star with a theory on how two complete strangers can get away with murder - a theory that he plans to implement.
+A psychopath forces a tennis star to comply with his theory that two strangers can get away with murder.

 The final scene of the so-called American version of this movie had Barbara and Anne Morton waiting for Guy to call on the telephone.
 Sir Alfred Hitchcock wanted the phone in the foreground to dominate the shot, emphasizing the importance of the call, but the limited depth-of-field of contemporary movie camera lenses made it difficult to get both phone and women in focus.
 So Hitchcock had an oversized phone constructed and placed in the foreground.
 Anne reaches for the big phone, but actually answers a regular one: "I did that on one take", Hitchcock explained, "by moving in on Anne so that the big phone went out of the frame as she reached for it.
 Then a grip put a normal-sized phone on the table, where she picked it up."

 Oh, excuse me.

 Bruno Anthony: I beg your pardon, but aren't you Guy Haines?

 When Guy is on the train returning to Metcalf (after the tennis match) you can see over his shoulder that the sun has almost completely set - but the next scene shows Bruno (in line to go back to the island) looking up to see the full sun in the sky.

 There are several differences in the British version of the film, including: